philrhurst/pg_fts/README.md

 ```

 # Data Analysis
 Run this on your machine and notice how many titles are blank.
-Imagine what would happen to your query when `NULL` titles
+Imagine how many articles would be ignored if `NULL` titles
-are concatenated to bodies!
+are concatenated to article bodies!

 ```sql
 -- Record Analysis: record count, blank title, non-blank tite grouped by month